The-Flow-Project/pagexml-hf/README.md

 # PageXML-HF (fork from wjbmattingly/transkribus-hf)

-Convert Transkribus ZIP files or local folders with exported XMLs and images to HuggingFace datasets with ease.
+Convert (Transkribus) ZIP files (containing XML and images) or local folders with exported XMLs and images or HuggingFace datasets/`datasets.Dataset` with raw-xml and page-images to HuggingFace datasets with ease.

 ## Overview

-`pagexml-hf` is a Python package that converts Transkribus export ZIP files or local folders with exported XMLs and images into HuggingFace datasets.
+`pagexml-hf` is a Python package that converts (Transkribus) export ZIP files, local folders with exported XMLs and images, or datasets.Dataset (with columns "xml" and "image") into HuggingFace datasets.
 It supports multiple export formats and can automatically upload datasets to the HuggingFace Hub.
 It is a fork of the original `transkribus-hf` package by wjbmattingly (https://github.com/wjbmattingly/transkribus-hf)